vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:50 skills:1  key:ee3e217dd9
 ## A brief introduction to tuples

+Alongside learning about functions, you've also learned about tuples!
+Here, you will practice what you've learned about tuples: how to construct, unpack, and access tuple elements.

 A three-element tuple named `nums` has been preloaded for this exercise.

 *** =instructions